Welcome to Middle School

 Our offerings in the Middle School are comprehensive and broad, with opportunities for students to engage in course work and co-curricular opportunities, enabling the discovery of their unique passions and interests, laying the groundwork for deeper, more focused participation in Upper School.
 In addition to our strong college preparatory curriculum, Middle School students have opportunities for participation in athletics, the arts, service learning, competitive academic experiences, leadership development activities, and the rich spiritual life of our community.

-Episcopal’s personalized approach to education allows students to learn at their own pace.
-Middle School students who are ready for the rigors of Upper School coursework have the opportunity to earn Upper School credit in Physical Science, Algebra I, Geometry, Algebra II, World Geography, French, or Spanish, thus creating flexibility for scheduling a wider variety of electives during high school and building a strong foundation for future success.
+Episcopal’s personalized approach to education gives Middle School students opportunities for appropriate challenges beyond the traditional course progression.
+Students who are ready for the rigor of Upper School coursework have opportunities to earn Upper School credit in Computer Science, Physical Science, Algebra I, Geometry, Algebra II, World Geography, French, or Spanish.
+These options create greater flexibility for future course selection in Upper School and help students build a strong foundation for continued academic success.

 Middle School students choose at least one of two world languages, French or Spanish.
-Students studying French have a long tradition of electing an immersion experience in Quebec.
-Students studying Spanish can choose a similar experience in Costa Rica.
-There are also clubs available for students interested in exploring other cultures in a non-classroom environment.
+Students studying French have a long tradition of choosing an immersion experience in Quebec, while students studying Spanish have the opportunity for a similar experience in Chile.
+These programs invite students to deepen their language skills, experience new cultures, and see their classroom learning come to life in meaningful ways.

 Contact us: